marionebl/jaketrent-blog/content/post/why-interview-lunch.md

 <!--more-->

-## We Need to Eat Anyway
+## We Need to Eat

-We're going to need to take time during the day to eat anyway.
+We're going to need to take time during the day to eat.
 Why not eat with someone else?
 Keith Ferrazzi wrote a great book, enticing us to [never eat alone](/book/never-eat-alone:-and-other-secrets-to-success,-one-relationship-at-a-time/).

 When you're at lunch, eat.
 Use good manners, but eat like you always would.
 It's a lunch.